Inpler (Eplerenone)

 Primary Uses

-Inpler is used to treat heart failure in patients who have experienced a heart attack and to reduce the risk of death or need for hospitalization due to heart failure in patients with chronic heart failure.
+Inpler is used to treat heart failure in patients who have had a heart attack and to lower the risk of death or hospitalizations due to chronic heart failure.

 How It Works